 Environmental Compliance Consultancy, a Namibian consultancy registration number CC/2013/11401, has prepared this document on behalf of the proponent.
 ECC operates exclusively in the environmental, social, health and safety fields for clients across Southern Africa in the public and private sector.
-The CVs of the authors of this report is contained in Appendix A. ECC is independent of the proponent and has no vested or financial interested in the proposed project expect for fair remuneration of professional services rendered.
+ECC is independent of the proponent and has no vested or financial interest in the proposed project except for fair remuneration of professional services rendered.